Trump to visit El Paso mass shooting site, in spite of Dems' warning to stay away

 In his application for a public defender on Monday, Crusius said he has been unemployed for five months, and has no income, assets or expenses.
 He claimed he has been living with his grandparents.

-Meanwhile, authorities revealed that the gunman in Ohio rampage, 24-year-old Connor Betts, opened fire outside a bar around 1 a.m.
+In Ohio, authorities revealed that the gunman in Dayton rampage, 24-year-old Connor Betts, opened fire outside a bar around 1 a.m.
 Sunday, killing his adult sister and eight others.
 Police say he was fatally shot by officers within 30 seconds, and was wearing a mask, bulletproof vest, earplugs and had at least 100 rounds.

 Authorities provided a dramatic video of officers rushing onto the scene and taking Betts out before he could enter another packed bar.